Back to MLP: A Simple Baseline for Human Motion Prediction: Introduction

-In summary, our contributions are as follows: \begin{itemize} \item We propose \textsc{siMLPe}, a simple yet effective baseline with only MLP layers for human motion prediction, achieving state-of-the-art performance with far less parameters than existing methods on multiple benchmarks like Human3.6M~\cite{ionescu2013human3}, AMASS~\cite{mahmood2019amass} and 3DPW~\cite{vonMarcard2018} datasets. \item We show that the human motion prediction can be modelled in a simple way without explicitly fusing spatial and temporal information.
-As an extreme example, a single FC layer can already achieve good performance. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We show that human motion prediction can be modeled in a simple way without explicitly fusing spatial and temporal information.
+As an extreme example, a single fully connected layer can already achieve reasonable performance. \item We propose \method, a simple yet effective network for human motion prediction with only three components: fully connected layers, layer normalization, and transpose operation, achieving state-of-the-art performance with far fewer parameters than existing methods on multiple benchmarks such as Human3.6M, AMASS and 3DPW datasets. \end{itemize}